kirubarajan/cis700-8_hw4/README.md

 ### Did you have to tweak any of the flags passed to run_language_modeling.py to get finetuning working on your datasret?
 If so, which ones did you have to change?

 Since the dataset was small, sometimes checkpoints weren't saved so I changed the `save_every` flag.
 I also messed around with the gradient accumulation parameter, but it was unclear to me how it was affecting performance so I reverted to the notebook's default value.
+I also doubled the number of epochs, but I noticed this caused the generated text to model the fine-tuning dataset a bit too closely, so I reverted back to a single epoch.